Getting Started with VxWorks 7 on Xilinx Zynq Platform

 DS12LED is on for 0.25 second and off for 0.25 second.
 Similarly,

 DS23LED is on for 0.5 second and off for 0.5 second.

 Start and Stop Model Running on the Zynq Hardware Board

 To run/stop a Simulink model, you use the runModel and stopModel methods of the Zynq VxWorks Kernel Shell communication object.

 1. Create a communication object to the Zynq hardware board using the

 zynq function.
 Zynq VxWorks Kernel Shell object that is your gateway to communicating with your Zynq hardware from MATLAB® command window.

 zvxworks = zynq('vxworks')

-3. To run a previously built Simulink model on your board, you use runModel method.
-In order to run the Getting Started with VxWorks on Zynq hardware model, execute the following on the MATLAB prompt:
+4. To start a previously built model on your hardware board, you use runModel method.
+In order to start the Getting Started with VxWorks on Zynq hardware model again, run the following on the MATLAB command window.

 Modify the other example models in the Embedded Coder Support Package for Xilinx Zynq Platform to use the